Austaon/GroupRecommendationThesis/Web Survey/README.md

 # Running
 Run `php artisan serve` to start a Laravel server.

-Run `npm run watch` or `npm run dev` to compile the Javascript code.
+Run `npm run watch` or `npm run dev` to compile the Javascript code and everything else that is needed for the front-end.
+The email templates (found in `resources/mail`) are also compiled in this step to the `resources/views/emails` folder.

 Some data, which is only used in unfinished pages, is zipped up in the `resources/js/data` folder.
 The files need to be unzipped to make those pages work.